CGurity/SDA/en/_activities/0202-Data-protection-policies.md

 Using the matrix developed in the activity *information flow*, the general criteria described for each level of impact can be collected and depicted in section (5) of the template.

-It is important that in this section you avoid describing specific tools or services, but the associated security features, which allow in case of changing any of them, have the criteria to select a new one that meets the same or better benefits.
-E.g.: do not suggest for communications *Signal* but Chat services with end-to-end encryption.
+It is important that in this section you avoid naming specific tools or services and instead describe the associated security features.
+This way, if any of them change, you will have the criteria to select a new one that meets the same or better standards.
+E.g.: instead of recommending *Signal* for communications, specify "chat services with end-to-end encryption."

   ![Grafico](/assets/images/EN-Graphic-16.png)